 In this article, we will learn how to How to Install Android on VirtualBox.

 Android on Windows can be helpful for different things, not just gaming.
-If we want to use the whole “clean” version of this system, make sure virtualization is turned on.
+If we want to use this system’s whole “clean” version, ensure virtualization is turned on.
 Here is a guide you can use: How to Enable Virtualization in Windows?
 Easy Guide.
 You can use the below video tutorial as well.

-If you’re craving an Android experience and don’t want to use your phone for longer periods of time, try running it in a virtual machine on your computer.
-It’s easy to set up and offers the full Android experience.
+If you’re craving an Android experience and don’t want to use your phone for longer, try running it in a virtual machine on your computer.
+It’s easy to set up and offers the whole Android experience.

 Things Required to Install Android on VirtualBox